 - Pain usually occurs early on or late on in the activity

-- Sitting and going up stairs may be painful
+- Sitting and going upstairs may be painful

-Treatment for Hamstring Injury
+Physiotherapy for Hamstring Injury

 The severity of a pulled hamstring varies greatly, so treatment is dictated by the degree of the patient’s problems.

 Physiotherapy is indicated for the management of hamstring injuries.
 A physio will treat minor injuries using the PRICE protocol, with rest, ice, compression bandages and elevation to control pain and inflammation.
-Active range of movement exercises may be suitable after a few days, progressing to isometric exercises with the knee in different positions.
+Active range of motion exercises may be suitable after a few days, progressing to isometric exercises with the knee in different positions.

 More severe injuries may be splinted with the knee straight and crutches used to take the stress off the hamstrings in walking.